QueueClassic/queue_classic/readme.markdown

 messages on the channel.
 Once a NOTIFY is sent, each worker races to acquire a lock on a job.
 A job is awareded to the victor while the rest go back to wait for another job.

 ## Performance
+I am pleased at the performance of Queue Classic.
+It ran 3x faster than the some of the most popular Relational Database backed queues.
+(I have yet to benchmark redis backed queues)

     ruby benchmark.rb
                     user     system      total        real